007revad/Synology_HDD_db/README.md

 **Donators**

-- A big thank you to Gummibando on reddit for their donation.
+- Thank you to Gummibando on reddit for their donation.
+- Thank you to the onimous donors.